hyperifyio/goagent/docs/interfaces/code.sandbox.js.run.md

 ```
 These tests cover happy-path echo, output truncation, and timeout interruption.

-### Security model and pitfalls
+### Security Model

-- No ambient capabilities: the VM has no filesystem, network, or OS access.
+- Deny-by-default capabilities: the VM exposes only `emit` and `read_input`; there is no filesystem, network, clock, process, or environment access.
-- No timers or async scheduling: `setTimeout`, `setInterval`, and Promise-based scheduling are not available by default.
+- No timers/async: `setTimeout`, `setInterval`, Promises scheduling, and microtask queues are unavailable by default.
-- Deterministic budget: keep snippets small; large computations may hit the `wall_ms` timeout.
+- Deterministic budget: wall-time and output-size limits enforce bounded execution; long-running or unbounded loops will be interrupted.
-- Do not embed secrets in `source` or `input`; logs may include error metadata.
+- Secrets hygiene: do not include secrets in `source` or `input`; error logs may contain minimal metadata necessary for troubleshooting.

+### Pitfalls

+- Large computations or accidental loops may hit the `wall_ms` timeout.
+- Emitting excessive data triggers `OUTPUT_LIMIT` with truncated output and a non-zero exit.

 ### Status